-All Sale items can be returned for exchange or store credit valid until August 30th only.
-No refunds.
+All Autumn Winter Sale items can be returned for an exchange ONLY.
+No credit notes or refunds issued.

 Dream of Venus was Salvador Dali’s exhibit at the 1939 World Fair, mixing painting, sculpture and nude performance art in a display of the otherworldly.
 His works of that decade Three Women with Heads of Flowers Finding the Skin of a Grand Piano on the Beach (1936) and Venus With the Head of Roses (1935) were a starting point for this collection, where flowers replaced female heads, standing for female sexual agency and honouring fashion illustration.
 The season’s hero print is a collaboration with a favourite New Zealand artist, Kirstin Carlin, from her work Untitled (Found Flowers).